 It’s hard to know where to begin a story that has taken a lifetime to unfold.
 And even harder is to try to convey a story that isn’t completely finished unfolding.
 However, I think it is the right time for me to share, so I’m going to try my best.
-My story begins 28 years ago, where I was born into a series of tragedies– as most adoption stories begin.
+My story begins over 30 years ago, where I was born into a series of tragedies– as most adoption stories begin.
 My adoptive mom (Doris) was unable to have children of her own–and desperately wanted to start a family!
 So, she started looking into adoption.
 She knew a woman who took care of children in foster care, and her name was Ms. Pat.

 As things unfolded, it was clear that this baby needed a home.
 And she knew the perfect woman– my mom, Doris.
 Ms. Young was reluctant to give any specific information about my biological family, and acted as a liason between social services and my biological family through my adoption.
 When I was approximately 9 months old, Doris became my legal guardian– and my mom forever.